hyunku/Brain-Machine_Interface_System/README.md

     signal value 0 means thinking about stay(nothing to do).

- 4. make your own pretrain model with your eeg data and target data.
+ 4. run make_pretrain_personal_final.ipynb to make your own pretrain model with your eeg data and train data.
- 5. plant you pretrained model into src, and specify src/config.json and decodre_2.
+ 5. plant you pretrained model into src, and specify src/config.json and decoder_2.
  6. run src/run_decoder_2.py to Inference from your eeg data
  7. run src/run_app.py game function to start game
  8. run src/run_eeg.py to get your personal eeg data.